 PREA Compliance Audits

 Per PREA Standards § 115.393 – 405, the Newport News Juvenile Detention Center was audited in December 2016.
 The NNJDC is PREA compliant.
 The audit report can be viewed by clicking the link below.

 Newport News Department of Juvenile Services continues to have ongoing efforts to improve in all aspects of PREA and keep prevention, detection and response as a high priority to resident safety and security.
 Newport News Department of Juvenile Services will continue comprehensive PREA educational training to all staff, contractors, volunteers, vendors and residents on the facility’s zero tolerance to all forms of sexual abuse, assault and harassment.
-The Newport News Department of Juvenile Services will also continue to work and collaborate with stakeholders such as The Center for Sexual Abuse and Assault, Riverside Hospital and the Newport News Police Department’s Special Victim’s Unit.
+The Newport News Department of Juvenile Services will also continue to work and collaborate with stakeholders such as The Center for Sexual Assault Survivors, Riverside Hospital and the Newport News Police Department’s Special Victim’s Unit.

 Newport News Department of Juvenile Services will investigate all allegations of sexual abuse, sexual misconduct, harassment and retaliation by any resident, volunteer, contractor, professional or staff member upon receipt of this form.
 It is the intention of this Department to ensure that everyone conduct themselves in an appropriate manner at all times.
-This form is a pre-requisite to the investigation of any allegation of sexual abuse, sexual misconduct, harassment or retaliation reported through a third party.
-Third Party Reporting Form

 Our Break the Silence brochure is given to every juvenile upon intake.
 It outlines what sexual abuse and harassment is and more importantly, how juveniles can report if they become a victim while in detention.
 Included within the brochure are several telephone numbers victims can call to report the abuse and also to receive counseling or services from a victim advocate.